dip-proto/fastly.js/TECHNICAL_DETAILS.md

   - Tests for invalid IP addresses and edge cases
 - Fixed compatibility issues with the VCL compiler to ensure proper handling of ACL declarations and membership checks

+### Request Restart Implementation

+- Implemented the restart statement according to Fastly VCL specifications:
+  - Support for restarting request processing from the beginning
+  - Tracking of restart count in req.restarts
+  - Prevention of infinite restart loops with configurable limits
+  - Support for common restart use cases:
+    - URL normalization
+    - Authentication retries
+    - Backend failover
+    - Request modification
+- Technical implementation details:
+  - Integration with the VCL execution flow
+  - Proper state management during restarts
+  - Preservation of request modifications across restarts
+  - Efficient handling of restart conditions
+- Added comprehensive tests for restart functionality:
+  - Tests for basic restart behavior
+  - Tests for restart count tracking
+  - Tests for maximum restart limit
+  - Tests for request modifications across restarts
+- Fixed compatibility issues with the VCL compiler to ensure proper handling of restart statements

 ## Current Implementation Status

 The VCL proxy implementation has successfully completed all high-priority tasks and most medium-priority tasks.
 The current implementation provides a robust, Fastly VCL-compatible HTTP proxy with the following capabilities: